 · AudioInvest lists the Scandanavian/European models.
 Their pre-1980 data were based on the Swedish HiFi Yearbook (Svenska HiFi Institutet) and the Danish HiFi Yearbook (Dansk HiFi Institut).

-Pictures were collected from eBay listings and the Russian site Retroaudio.
+Pictures were collected from eBay listings and the now-defunct Russian site Retroaudio.ru.
 Some manuals were obtained from Sven Eiman in Sweden.
-AudioInvest provided additional information not listed on their website.
-Several other websites were used for cross-referencing, especially this Japanese website and Audiocircuit in Europe.
+AudioInvest provided additional information not listed on their website, and several other Japanese and European websites were used for cross-referencing.
 Hans Hilberink's Luxman website has copies of sales brochures of many popular components.